 This example is discussed in more depth in another chapter.

 Where to go from here

-It's interesting at this point to implement the data structures and logic of this example in both Cell and Java, in order to see how the two paradigms (functional/relational programming and OOP) compare.
+It's interesting at this point to implement the data structures and logic of the online forum example in both Cell and Java, in order to see how the two paradigms (functional/relational programming and OOP) compare.
 You can read about it here.

-The relational automata and state updates chapters contain the complete documentation for relational automata, but you'll have to read about data and types first.
+The relational automata section contains the complete documentation for relational automata, but you'll have to read about data and types first.
 The overview will give you some additional high-level information.

 This chapter focused on the most important of the two types of automata, namely relational automata.
 For an overview of the other type, reactive automata, just head to the corresponding chapter.
 It should be readable even without any previous knowledge of the language.